truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratingFromCORE.md

 The system reboots to apply the uploaded configuration.

 After TrueNAS SCALE reboots, sign in with the root user credentials used in CORE.
-Uploading the CORE config file deletes the **truenas_admin** user account created during a clean install and therefore requires you to [recreate it](#recreating-the-admin-user-account).
+Uploading the CORE config file deletes the **truenas_admin** user account created during a clean install and therefore requires you to [recreate an administrative user](#recreating-the-admin-user-account).

 After uploading the config file, review each area of the UI previously configured in CORE to validate pools imported and settings migrated correctly.
 Begin with your network settings.